Navigating Tenant-caused Property Damage In Brownsville: A Guide For Texas Landlords

 In Texas, tenants are generally responsible for keeping the property clean and sanitary, and they may be held liable for repairs caused by their intentional damage or negligence.
 Tenants in Texas must not damage rental property beyond normal wear and tear, as per the law.

 To prevent disagreements over tenant-related property damage, landlords in Brownsville should clearly define maintenance responsibilities within their lease agreements.
-By understanding which repairs fall under the tenant’s obligations, landlords can efficiently manage their properties while staying compliant with Texas rental laws.
+By understanding which repairs fall under the tenant’s obligations, landlords can efficiently manage their properties while complying with Texas rental laws.
 For a streamlined approach to resolving property issues, here’s how House Buyers RGV can help.